-The 1600 square foot Library currently holds over 300 books, subscriptions to over 25 different magazines, and more than 74 console and computer games.
+The 1600 square foot Library is a place for study, group work and research.
+The library currently holds over 1,200 books, 20 magazines and journal subscriptions related to the fields of gaming, simulation and animation and over 200 PC and console video games.
 Over 300 networked computers, located in dedicated computer labs, form an integral part of the Library resources available to students.
-Students also have access to ACM publications online, as well as online access to the Microsoft Developer's Network library.